anubhabMajumdar/Object-Recognition-using-ConvNet/README.md

 # Object-Recognition-using-ConvNet
 Object recognition using deep ConvNet and Caltch-256 dataset

-This project is my first foray in learning and implementating deep convolutional neural network using Tensorflow.
+This project is my first foray in learning and implementing deep convolutional neural network using Tensorflow.

 Files
 --------------------------